Kong/docs.konghq.com/app/konnect/vitals/generate-reports.md

 content_type: how-to
 ---

-Create custom reports to track API calls based on Services, Routes, or Applications.
+Create custom reports to track API calls based on services, routes, or applications.

 {:.note}
-> **Note:** If you select multiple Service versions in a report, the report shows the sum of requests for all selected versions broken down by Service.
+> **Note:** If you select multiple service versions in a report, the report shows the sum of requests for all selected versions broken down by service.
-It does not show data points for individual Service versions.
+It does not show data points for individual service versions.

 ## View custom reports